 The Rule of Oversized Moons In Picturebooks — moons in picture books tend to be much bigger than in real life.

-The Colour Of Sky — no, it’s not always blue!
+The Colour Of Sky — tell young artists, it’s not always blue!